Insect olfaction

 Insect olfaction refers to the function of chemical receptors that enable insects to detect and identify volatile compounds for foraging, predator avoidance, finding mating partners (via pheromones) and locating oviposition habitats.
 Thus, it is the most important sensation for insects.
 Most important insect behaviors must be timed perfectly which is dependent on what they smell and when they smell it.
 For example, olfaction is essential for locating host plants and hunting prey in many species of insects, such as the moth Deilephila elpenor and the wasp Polybia sericea, respectively.

 The two organs insects primarily use for detecting odors are the antennae and specialized mouth parts called the maxillary palps.
 However, a recent study has demonstrated the olfactory role of ovipositor in fig wasps.
 Inside of these olfactory organs there are neurons called olfactory receptor neurons which, as the name implies, house receptors for scent molecules in their cell membrane.
 The majority of olfactory receptor neurons typically reside in the antenna.
 These neurons can be very abundant; for example, Drosophila flies have 2,600 olfactory sensory neurons.

 Insects are capable of smelling and differentiating between thousands of volatile compounds both sensitively and selectively.
 Sensitivity is how attuned the insect is to very small amounts of an odorant or small changes in the concentration of an odorant.
 Selectivity refers to the insects ability to tell one odorant apart from another.
 Among blood-feeding arthropods, these compounds are commonly broken into three classes: short chain carboxylic acids, aldehydes and low molecular weight nitrogenous compounds.

 Insects have been used as a model system to study mammal and especially human olfaction.
 Yet, unlike vertebrates who use G protein coupled receptors (GPCRs), insects express proteins including ORs (olfactory receptors), GRs (gustatory receptors) and IRs (ionotropic receptors) which are all heteromeric ligand-gated ion channels.
 A moth species in the order of Lepidoptera known as the black cutworm moth (Agrotis ipsilon) produces even more proteins including OBPs (odorant-binding proteins), CSPs (chemosensory binding proteins), and SNMPs (sensory neuron membrane proteins) that help the moth recognize sex pheromones and odorants such as those released from host plants.
 Much like in vertebrates, axons from the sensory neurons converge into glomeruli, but differ in where the glomeruli are housed.
 In mammals they are located in the olfactory bulbs, but in insects they are in the antennal lobe.

 Evolutionary history

 Olfaction is metabolically costly.
-Even more costly are more complex traits associated with it.
-Niven & Laughlin 2008 find high olfactory sensitivity to be energetically costly, and other research has found that the ability to change the final behavior that results from the stimulus is as well.
-The evolutionary trade-offs involved require even further study because as of 2016 most such research has been done under laboratory conditions with unrealistically reliable food.
+The evolutionary trade-offs involved require further study because as of 2016 most such research has been done under laboratory conditions with unrealistically reliable food.